Locations:

 Bronchopulmonary Dysplasia

-Bronchopulmonary dysplasia is a condition that affects babies born prematurely who have underdeveloped lungs and need to use breathing equipment to help them breathe.
-Pressure from the oxygen they receive causes lung tissue damage.
-Treatment helps lungs grow and allows the baby to breathe on their own.
+Bronchopulmonary dysplasia (BPD) is a condition that can affect babies born preterm.
+If your baby has underdeveloped lungs, they may need oxygen therapy to help them breathe.
+Pressure from the oxygen they receive can cause lung tissue damage over time.
+Treatment helps your baby’s lungs grow and allows them to breathe on their own.

 Advertisement